-As a result of the Warrant Amendment, the Warrants issued in August 2009 financing were qualified as indexed to the Company's own stock and therefore meet the scope exceptions of ASC Topic 815, and were eligible to be reclassified as equity.
-In accordance with ASC Topic 815, the classification of a contract should be reassessed at each balance sheet date.
+As a result of this amendment, the Warrants issued in August 2009 financing was qualified as indexed to the Company's own stock and then meet the scope exceptions of ASC Topic 815, and was eligible to be reclassified as equity.
+In accordance to ASC Topic 815, the classification of a contract should be reassessed at each balance sheet date.
 If the classification required under this ASC changes as a result of events during the period, the contract should be reclassified as of the date of the event that caused the reclassification.
 If a contract is reclassified from an asset or a liability to equity, gains or losses recorded to account for the contract at fair value during the period that the contract was classified as an asset or a liability should not be reversed.
-Therefore, the Company re-measured the fair value of the Warrants as of March 29, 2010, the date of the event that caused the re-classification, which was approximately US\$7,703,000 and reclassified the amount to equity as additional paid-in capital.
-The gain of the changes in fair value during the period that the Warrants were classified as a derivative liability, which was approximately US\$ 1,861,000 was recorded in earnings for the three month period ended March 31, 2010.
+Therefore, the Company re-measured the fair value of the Warrants as of March 29, 2010, the date of the event that caused the classification, which was approximately US\$ 7,703,000 and reclassified the amount to equity as additional paid-in capital.
+The gain of the changes in fair value during the period that the Warrants were classified as a derivative liability, which was approximately US\$ 1,861,000 was recorded in earnings for the six month period ended June 30, 2010.